CBIGR/SUBATOMIC/README.md

 ![**Example directed acyclic graph (DAG) for pipeline run with 3 cores**](figures/dag_example_tree_cores.svg "Example DAG for pipeline run with 3 cores")

-## How to run SUBATOMIC: A human mini-net example
+## How to run SUBATOMIC: Toy example
 Calculating modules for the integrated network published in the paper takes a lot of compute power and space.
-We therefore sampled down the inital network to create a mini-net for *H. sapiens* that can be used as a test example.
+We therefore sampled down the inital network to create a smaller toy example for *H. sapiens* that can be used as a test example.

 ### Dependencies
 Make sure all dependencies are installed and ready to use.
 The version number of